prolinkinfo/RealEstateCRM/README.md

 ## **Installation**

-Getting started with EstateSphere is a breeze.
+Getting started with RealEstateCRM is a breeze.
 Follow our comprehensive installation guide to set up the CRM in your local environment.
 Whether you're an experienced developer or new to the stack, our step-by-step instructions will have you up and running in no time.

 [Installation Guide](https://github.com/prolinkinfo/RealEstateCRM/discussions/2)